 Letter of Transfer

 Any person who has been a member of another Episcopal church may become a member of this parish by indicating on the New Member Registration form that a Letter of Transfer should be sent to their former church.
 You will be invited to receive a blessing at a service on a New Member Sunday

 In the Episcopal Church it is expected that all adult members will, after appropriate instruction, make a mature public affirmation of their faith and commitment to the responsibilities of their Baptism and will be Confirmed or Received by a Bishop of the Church.

 Baptized persons who have been confirmed by a Bishop in a Christian Church with the historic episcopate (such as the Roman Catholic or Orthodox Church) or by a Bishop of a Church in communion with the Episcopal Church (such as the Evangelical Lutheran Church in America) are, after appropriate instruction, Received by a Bishop into this Church.

-Holy Baptism is administered to adults and to the children of parents who are members in good standing of St. Andrew's, or another Episcopal church.
+Holy Baptism is administered to adults and to the children of parents who are members in good standing of St. Andrew’s, or another Episcopal church.
 We celebrate Holy Baptism at the Easter Vigil, on Pentecost, on All Saints Sunday, on the Feast of the Baptism of our Lord, and on other Sundays as scheduled by the Rector.
-For more information on becoming a member of St. Andrew's Episcopal Church, please contact the Parish office or talk with the Rev. Mary Robinson White, our Rector.
+For more information on becoming a member of St. Andrew’s Episcopal Church, please contact the Parish office or talk with Mtr.
+Jane Brady-Close, our Priest-In-Charge.